stevencohn/OneMore/README.md

 navigator as well.

 The *Sort* command lets you sort notebooks, sections, or pages with advanced options not found in any other plugin, even those bloated pay-to-use monstrosities.
+Pages are sorted within the current section only, not recursively throughout the notebook.
+Sections are sorted throughout the current notebook recursively.

 | Search and Replace | Title Icons | Sort Notebooks, Sections, Pages |
 | ------------------ | ----------- | ------------------------------- |